jenniferhalloran/rails-engine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This E-Commerce application API provides users access to data about merchants, items, customers, invoices, and transactions.
-It is built using ruby on rails.
-It provides users access to the following endpoints:
+This E-Commerce application API provides users access to data about merchants and items.

   ### Built With